ceorron/stable-inplace-sorting-algorithms/README.md

 This is presented for those looking to study some new sorting techniques and who are interested in sorting algorithms in general.

-The idea for stable_quick_sort and merge_sweep_sort came from the idea of using std::rotate as part for a recursive decent sorting algorithm, and so both stable_quick_sort and merge_sweep_sort make use of rotate function.
+The idea for stable_quick_sort and merge_sweep_sort came from the idea of using std::rotate as part for a recursive decent sorting algorithm, and so both stable_quick_sort and merge_sweep_sort make use of the rotate function.

 # Example use - C++